 You don’t need to use your new CRM tool the same way it has been used by other enterprises.
 Since your business is unique, so should be your customer relationship management tool.

-And who doesn’t like a healthy dose of personalization in work?
+And who doesn’t like a healthy dose of personalization at work?

 Personalize this tool by creating fields, titles, and workflows, etc that are in sync with your business processes.
 Relevancy should be the watchword while rolling down your CRM adoption program.